INDUSTRIAL

 legislation required that:

-"No railroad or part thereof operating within the limits of the city of New York or within the limits of an adjoining city shall on or after January 1, 1926, use any motive power in its operation within these cities except electricity, to be generated, transmitted and used in said operation in a manner to be approved by the Public Service Commission."
+"No railroad or part thereof operating within the limits of the city of New York or within the limits of an adjoining city shall on or after January 1, 1926, use any motive power in its operation within these cities except electricity (authors emphasis), to be generated, transmitted and used in said operation in a manner to be approved by the Public Service Commission."

-As written; the State was now was requiring only electric operation of all trains within the City limits of New York by January 1, 1926 - three short years to comply.
+As written; the State was now was requiring only electric operation of all trains within the City limits of New York by January 1, 1926 - giving the railroad three short years to comply.

 Following this legislation, the Kaufman Act (as this legislation was to be known as) was to ban coal burning steam locomotives from New York City, because of their contribution to severe pollution problems.

-The intended response to this law was for the railroads to electrify high-traffic rail lines.
-However, electrification was uneconomical to apply to low traffic areas, freight terminals and small industrial concerns.
+The intended response to this law was for the railroads to electrify all rail lines: Passenger or freight, large or small, main line or yard switching.
+However, electrification on this scale was uneconomical to apply to low traffic areas, freight terminals and small industrial concerns.

 Naturally, this legislation did not sit well with many of the railroads in the New York City area, and several railroads (trunk line and independent alike) filed an appeal.